RajeevRanjan5642/nodejs-tutorial/README.md

 - A thread is simply a process that your javascript program can use to run a task.
 - Each thread can only do one task at a time.
 - JavaScript has just the one thread called the main thread for executing any code.

+## npm
+- It is the world's largest software library (registry) containing code packages written by various developers.
+- It is a software package manager.
+- Other package managers include yarn, pnpm etc.
+- npm is the default package manager for Node.js.
+- It comes along with Node.js.
+You don't need to install it separately.

+## package.json
+- package.json is npm's configuration file.
+- It is a configuration file that typically lives in the root directory of your package and holds various metadata relevant to the package.
+- It is the central place to configure and describe how to interact with and run your package.
+- We can create package.json file manually or using CLI.
+- To create package.json file using CLI (Command Line Interface), we can use the command :

+      npm init

+  or (if you want to stick with the default values)

+      npm init --yes

+  - package.json

+        {
+          "name": "nodejs-tutorial",
+          "version": "1.0.0",
+          "main": "index.js",
+          "scripts": {
+            "test": "echo \"Error: no test specified\" && exit 1" },
+          "keywords": [],
+          "author": "",
+          "license": "ISC",
+          "description": ""
+        }

+## install packages

+- We can install packages locally using the following command:

+      npm i <package-name>

+- To uninstall, use the following command:

+      npm uninstall <package-name>

+- To insall a package globally, use the following command:

+      npm i -g <package-name>

+- To uninstall, use the following command:

+       npm uninstall -g <package-name>

+- To install a package as dev dependency, use the following command:

+      npm i <package-name> -D

+## using packages
+for e.g. upper-case package

+    const {upperCase} = require('upper-case');
+    console.log(upperCase("Hello World"));